wcamarao/pmx/README.md

 }
 ```

-## Slice Scanning
+## Selecting into a Slice

-When scanning rows into a slice, you must provide a pointer.
+When selecting records into a slice, you must provide a pointer.

 The underlying slice type must be a struct pointer.